mggg/covid-analysis/README.md

 ## Contributors
 This project is a team effort of the MGGG Redistricting Lab with critical collaboration from [Parker Rule](https://github.com/pjrule), [Olivia Walch](http://oliviawalch.com/), and [Austin Buchanan](https://sites.google.com/site/austinlbuchanan/).

+## License
+This code is available under the MIT License.